 The lesson is, don’t give up.

 - Looking to buy a home but not seeing many homes for sale?
-Here’s how to buy a home when there aren’t a whole lot to choose from.
+Here’s how to buy a home when there aren’t many to choose from.

 - Planning to move during COVID-19?
 Our readers share their experiences.